 - Driving slower than 10 mph below the speed limit

 - Driving into opposing traffic on the wrong side of the road

-In the event that, in spite of your best efforts, you or a loved one ends up injured in an accident with an impaired trucker, contact Bormaster Law.
+In the event that, in spite of your best efforts, you or a loved one ends up injured in one of the many impaired trucking accidents that happen each year, contact Bormaster Law.
 We’ve a long history of taking trucking companies to task for their corruption, and you have our word that we won’t let them get away with their crimes.
 Consultations are free – reach out, and we’ll help you take back your life.